Cardiac Tamponade in Post-CABG Surgery Patient: A Case Report of Post-Pericardiotomy Syndrome

-Background: Cardiac tamponade is defined as a medical emergency that could lead to shock.
-Cardiac tamponade prevalence in post open heart surgery is common especially Coronary Artery Bypass Graft (CABG) surgery (24%) and related to Post-Pericardiotomy Syndrome (PPS).
+Background: Cardiac tamponade is the situation where fluid accumulates in the pericardial cavity and compresses the heart, which leads to reduced cardiac output and shock.
+Their prevalence in post-open heart surgery, especially Coronary Artery Bypass Graft (CABG) surgery is 24% and commonly related to Post-Pericardiotomy Syndrome (PPS).

-Case Summary: A 57-year-old Asian female with a history of CABG surgery presented to emergency with chief complaints of shortness of breath in the last 3 days especially when lying down.
-Patient underwent CABG surgery from CAD2VD + LM in the last month.
+Case Summary: A 57-year-old female with a history of CABG surgery presented to emergency with chief complaints of shortness of breath in the last 3 days, especially when lying down.
+The patient underwent CABG surgery from CAD2VD + LM in the last month.
 Physical examination found a muffled first & second heart sound and distended jugular vein.
-Electrocardiograph of the patient showed sinus rhythm with low voltage.
-Echocardiography was done in the patient and the result showed severe pericardial effusion with D shape and collapse of the right ventricle.
-Pericardiocentesis is performed and results in 737cc serosanguineous fluid.
+The electrocardiograph of the patient showed sinus rhythm with low voltage.
+Echocardiography was done on the patient, and the result showed severe pericardial effusion with a D shape and collapse of the right ventricle.
+We performed a pericardiocentesis with an initial drainage of 737 cc of serosanguineous fluid.
 Post-procedural echocardiography showed reduced pericardial effusion, good LV contractility, and RV not collapsed.
-Pericardial fluid analysis concluded as a transudative type.
+Pericardial fluid analysis concluded it was a transudative type.
+Patient were stable on admission and discharged uncomplicated.
+This patient developed cardiac tamponade with a history of CABG surgery.

 Copyright (c) 2025 Jonathan Vincent Lee, Mirela Emmanuela, Jonathan Bryan Lee, Vito Anggarino Damay